Estes Park and RMNP are OPEN!

 - Our Motel – Ok, fine this isn’t a “change” per se, but more informational than anything else.
 Experts agree that confined spaces and shared stagnant air are leading causes of the spread of the Coronavirus.
 With that in mind, a Motel, with doors that open outside, and not into a shared hallway, is the PERFECT type of lodging establishment if you’re concerned with any sort of contagion.
 Each of our rooms has at least one window as well as a doorway that open directly to the outdoors.
 The room HVAC systems are individual, there are no shared air ducts.

 - Housekeeping – Housekeeping will operate on a limited basis, and you’re encouraged to inquire at the front desk for service details.
 We’ve adjusted the products that we use to ensure your room is both clean and sterilized before you check in.
 Your health and safety are important to us.
-If you would rather forgo housekeeping during your stay, simply let us know, but we’re not servicing rooms during a stay per county direction.
+We can pick up trash if you let us know, but we’re not servicing rooms during a stay per county direction.